Proofme-id/Documentation/sdk_reader_installation_android.md

 ```

 ### Step 2
+The plugin uses Capacitor 5 which requires the use of Java 17.
+To setup Android Studio to use Java 17:
+- Android Studio -> Preferences
+- Build, Execution, Deployment -> Build Tools -> Gradle
+- Gradle JDK -> Select any JDK 17

+### Step 3
 Sync the project with the plugin: `npx cap sync`

-### Step 3
+### Step 4
 Make sure to add the jcenter() repository to `build.gradle  (Project: android)`  for retrieving all necessary dependencies

 ```gradle